 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use cosmetics or other skin care products on the treated skin areas.

 - Do not use this medication with other corticosteroid (eg, hydrocortisone) containing products without checking with your doctor first.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have diabetes, glaucoma or Cushing's syndrome.
-Tell your doctor if you have an infection on your skin.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, glaucoma, increased pressure in the head, skin infection or problems, or an adrenal problem called Cushing's syndrome.

 - Do not use this medicine for a skin problem that has not been checked by your doctor.